top of page

 After Cora founded Medical Careers Club at Riverbend high school, she reached out to Griffin through Future Americans in Medicine at Courtland High School.
 They decided to spearhead a campaign, but they needed more help.
 Cora then assembled a team of students to serve as her Board of Directors.

 These students had impressive records of leadership, community service, and a desire to make an impact in healthcare.
-Together, they are spearheading the initiative to collaborate with 6 healthcare facilities across rural Virginia.
-Helping Hands in Healthcare now aims to identify what items are needed to bring comfort, support, and joy to children in underserved areas.
-HHH will raise the funds to purchase these supplies and personally deliver them.
+Together, they spearheaded an initiative to collaborate with 5 healthcare facilities across rural Virginia to supply items of comfort, support, and joy for children in underserved areas. â€‹

 bottom of page